-NEW STANTON, Pa. — Volkswagen built over 1.1 million cars at the New Stanton factory over a ten year period, but the company’s gamble on North American production was problematic from the start and the plant closed on July 14, 1988.
+NEW STANTON, Pa. — Volkswagen built over 1.1 million cars at the New Stanton factory over a ten year period, but the company’s gamble on North American production was problematic from the start and the last car rolled off the line on July 14, 1988.

 Construction of the factory began in 1969 on a 1,200 acre site adjacent to the Pennsylvania Turnpike.
 The Chrysler Corporation succeeded in building a 2.1 million-square-foot shell of a factory, large enough to cover 37 football fields, before dropping sales and company financials put the plant on hold.

 Chrysler would revisit the project in fits and starts over the next decade until the abandoned shell caught Volkswagen’s eye.
 Volkswagen was keen to move production to the U.S. to reinvigorate sales hurt by the strong West German deutsche mark and intensifying competition from Japan.

 Volkswagen needed a sales success and a popular replacement for the Beetle to guarantee the company’s future.
 The acquisition of Audi in 1964 set the stage for the transition to the front-wheel-drive Golf, which was rebadged as the Rabbit for the U.S. market, using Audi’s expertise in water-cooled engines.

 The economical hatchback Golf/Rabbit debuted in 1974 and arrived on the world market at the perfect time.
 This was particularly the case with the diesel version, as Americans felt the energy crunch of the late 1970s.

 The design was so iconic and efficient that it would remain in production for 25 years, and sold over a million units within the first three years of production.